Terminal ballistics

-Terminal ballistics (also known as wound ballistics) is a sub-field of ballistics concerned with the behavior and effects of a projectile when it hits and transfers its energy to a target.
+Terminal ballistics is a sub-field of ballistics concerned with the behavior and effects of a projectile when it hits and transfers its energy to a target.
+This field is usually cited in forensic ballistics.

 Bullet design (as well as the velocity of impact) largely determines the effectiveness of penetration.

 General

 The concept of terminal ballistics can be applied to any projectile striking a target.
 Much of the topic specifically regards the effects of small arms fire striking live targets, and a projectile's ability to incapacitate or eliminate a target.

-Common factors include bullet weight, composition, velocity, and shape.
+Common factors include bullet mass, composition, velocity, and shape.

 Firearm projectiles

-Classes of bullets

-There are three basic classes of bullets: